 So, I decided to use my experience of working with dozens of clients on these platforms and create the most comprehensive Kartra vs Kajabi guide.

-In this review, we will go into details of every feature these platforms offer for running an online business, especially a digital product business and based on them, do a head-to-head comparison.
+In this review, we will go into details of every feature these platforms offer for running an online business, especially a digital products business, and based on them, do a head-to-head comparison.

 By the end, you’ll have a clear idea of whether either of these platforms will work for you or not and if yes, which one of the two will be a better option.